 - Let the crepe fabric air dry.
 Do not use a tumble dryer.

-- Use a warm iron to iron the fabric.
+- Use a cool to warm iron to press the fabric.
 Keep in mind that you need to iron the underside of the fabric.
-For silk crepe fabrics, use a cool iron and put a thin towel between the iron and the fabric.
+Ensure you use a pressing cloth.

 What Is Crepe Fabric - In Conclusion

 You now know what is crepe fabric and its features and uses.
 The crepe fabric has a lot of variations.
 That is why it is not only beautiful but also versatile in clothing and home decor.
 Now that you have a better understanding of what is crepe fabric, you can enjoy its flowy drape freely.

 - What is Tencel?
 Fabric Explanation & Guide

 - What is Burlap?
 Definition, Uses, Types & Crafting